 Remember that when taking the test, the only sure strategy for doing well is to put your best effort into each and every section of the test.

 Now for those of you who have read to the end, I should mention that there is one little remaining possibility for how to tell which section was experimental.
 If you go on the forums after the test, people may have identified which section is experimental by comparing questions a little.
 If someone reports having a certain question that others did not have, then the section containing that question was experimental.

 So say there was a game about pumpkins on an LG section you had, and other people report not having a game about pumpkins, then that section was experimental.

 HOWEVER, DON’T POST ANYTHING ON FORUMS ABOUT THE CONTENT OF QUESTIONS YOU HAD.
-Well, I don’t know anyone personally who hasn’t gotten in trouble for this, it is at least in theory against the LSAC’s rules (why they care if people say they had a game about pumpkins is beyond me, but the prohibition is out there nonetheless, and you could get in trouble).
+Well, I don’t know anyone personally who hasn’t gotten in trouble for this.
+At least in theory, against the LSAC’s rules (why they care if people say they had a game about pumpkins is beyond me, but the prohibition is out there nonetheless, and you could get in trouble).